 Large surface cures are where heating a boat workshop starts to become a challenge.
 Pouring heat into a large uninsulated will get expensive very quickly.
 Fortunately, tenting the boat is a viable way to address this.
 A clothesline suspending plastic sheeting over the boat should be just enough to contain the heat of a carefully placed 1500 watt electric heater and ensure the epoxy cures.

 Unmixed Epoxy Needs Warmth Too

 Finally, there’s the epoxy itself.
-The colder the unmixed epoxy gets, the more viscous it becomes and the harder it can be to work with.
+The colder the unmixed epoxy get – the resin and hardener – the more viscous it becomes and the harder it is to work with.
 And at some point, you hit the lower end of the working temperature for the epoxy.
 In the case of the Raka Epoxy I’m using, it is 60 degrees Fahrenheit.
 To address this, place the unmixed epoxy in an old cooler or refrigerator and use an incandescent bulb to keep it warm.
-Or, keep it in your warm house until you’re ready to use it.
+Or, you keep it in your warm house until you’re ready to use it.
 In any case, I have several documented ways of heating a boat workshop (garage) enough to work the milder days of winter.